nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: prevent notices due to empty output from exec()
 * fixed: ExactDN fails to crop when image_downsize() is called with explicit dimensions
 * fixed: ExactDN breaks image resizing with Themify themes
+* fixed: WPML media duplicates not recognized as optimized
+* removed: PHP 5.3 no longer supported

 = 4.1.3 =
 * fixed: infinite loop when removing invalid API key